Anthares101/my-cybersecurity-notes/README_EN.md

 			- OSVD, NVD, BID, ExploitDB

 ### Gaining access and scaling privileges
-- **Impacket:** Collection of Python classes to work with network protocols.
+- [**Impacket**](https://github.com/SecureAuthCorp/impacket)**:** Collection of Python classes to work with network protocols.
 Connecting anywhere but managing the protocol by hand, the thing is that it includes examples type:
 	- **mssqlclient:** A client to connect to a SQL database
 	- **psexec:** Open remote shell with privileges
 - Example path of where the archive.php file is located in Wordpress: `http://10.10.248.106/wp-content/themes/twentyfifteen/archive.php` it is a file that is usually used to put a reverse shell